18 Reasons we are against the Common Core State Standards

 In the video Mr. Swann discusses how Common Core was created, who is behind CC, who funded CC, and why stated adopted CC so quickly.

-1) MATH STANDARDS ARE A DOWNGRADE - they put us two years behind high achieving countries
+1) MATH STANDARDS - put us two years behind high achieving countries

 a) Dr. James Milgram is a Professor Emeritus Stanford University, Department of Mathematics.
 Dr. Milgram is one of the authors of the California Mathematics Standards and the California Mathematics Framework.
 Dr. Milgram has worked with a number of states, and with the Achieve Mathematics Advisory Panel on standards in education.
 Dr. Milgram is a member of the National Board for Education Sciences, and he has worked with the U.S. Department of Education on the math that pre-service K-8 teachers need to know and understand.